 If you’re interested in learning more about these shoes as well as some similarities and differences between stability and motion control shoes, this article is for you.
 By the end, you should know which one is the best fit!

 Stability shoes are designed with some extra support in the midsole, especially in the arch area, to help a runner’s feet stay in the neutral position.
 The technology used in stability shoes is often referred to as a medial post or posting.

-Some newer types of stability running shoes made by Brooks have guide rails, which make it harder for your feet to pronate inward as the rails control side-to-side motion.
-They have stability devices, but they are less rigid lighter weight.
+Some newer types of stability running shoes made by Brooks have guide rails to control side-to-side motion.
+This makes it harder for your feet to pronate inward.
+While the added stability it nice, there are trade-offs.
+Shoes like these are more rigid and tend to be heavier than comparable neutral shoes.

 What are Motion Control Running Shoes?

-They are designed for runners who severely overpronate, as they limit excessive foot motions so that it is harder for runners to overpronate.
+They are designed for runners who severely overpronate, and they limit excessive foot motions.
+The design makes it far more difficult to overpronate.
 Because these shoes are designed to limit motion, they are heavy and very durable.